jorol/processing-marc/unicode.md

 $ yaz-marcdump -f MARC-8 -t UTF-8 -o marc -l 9=97 marc21.raw > marc21.utf8.raw
 ```

-A conversion from UTF-8 to MARC-8 is not recommended, because it could be "lossy".
+A conversion from UTF-8 to MARC-8 is not recommended, because it could be lossy.

 ## Unicode normalization